Convenience · Stockout

 Ward detects.
 You decide.
 Stockout Prediction for Convenience.

-Ward delivers Stockout findings as insight cards with recommended actions.
+Ward delivers stockout findings as insight cards with recommended actions.

 Why stockout matters